-- Be fully conversant with the Environmental Impact Assessment. - Be fully conversant with the conditions of the Environmental Authorisation and the EMPr. - Be fully conversant with all relevant environmental legislation and Eskom environmental policies and procedures, and ensure compliance with these. - Have overall responsibility for the implementation of the EA and EMPr. - Ensure that audits are conducted to ensure compliance to the EA and EMPr. - Liaise with the Project Manager or his delegate, the Environmental Control Officer and others on matters concerning the environment. - Prevent actions that will harm or may cause harm to the environment, and take steps to prevent pollution on the site. - Confine activities to the demarcated construction site. - Approves Methods Statements before construction works is done (working with Environmental Control Officer and in consultation with the project manager).
+- Be fully conversant with the Environmental Impact Assessment. - Be fully conversant with the conditions of the Environmental Authorisation and the EMPr. - Be fully conversant with the Environmental Management Programme. - Be fully conversant with all relevant environmental legislation and Eskom environmental policies and procedures, and ensure compliance with these. - Have overall responsibility for the implementation of the EA and EMPr. - Ensure that audits are conducted to ensure compliance to the EA and EMPr. - Liaise with the Project Manager or his delegate, the Environmental Control Officer and others on matters concerning the environment. - Prevent actions that will harm or may cause harm to the environment, and take steps to prevent pollution on the site. - Confine activities to the demarcated construction site - Approve Methods Statements before construction works is done (working with the Environmental Control Officer and in consultation with the project manager).